-Caring for our employees and supporting them in their professional development throughout their careers within the Group means ensuring their motivation and professionalism in support of the growth of our activities.
+Caring for our employees and supporting them in their profes means ensuring their motivation and professionalism in support ort of the growth of our activities.

 e strive to increase our ability to attract, develop and retain the best skills to meet the needs of our business and contribute to our growth.
 To do so, several years ago, we adopted an initiative to develop our employer brand in order to encourage the best profiles, particularly among young people, to join the Group.
 That led to numerous actions throughout the Group.